 You have better things to do with your time as a sales professional than muck about with garbage renewal accounts.
 Do your upfront account analysis, call it the way you see it, set a time limit on handling these potentially non-productive accounts, and stick to acquiring new, YOU type of business.

 Babette N. Ten Haken, Founder & President of Sales Aerobics for Engineers®, LLC, is the catalyst for your business transition, startup growth and professional development.
-Download her newest White Paper at her Free Resources Page.
 She was named one of the Top 50 Sales & Marketing Influencers & Bloggers, 2013.
 Her book, Do YOU Mean Business? focuses on breakthrough business collaboration strategies and tools.
-You can download the first chapter here.